STARTING A NEW BUSINESS IN THE U.S.

 - Obtain an Employer Identification Number (EIN).
 Your company must have its own identification number in order to pay U.S. taxes at the federal, state, local levels, including payroll, sales and income taxes.

 - Open a U.S. business bank account.
-Because you and your business are separate legal entities, must never mix your business bank account and your U.S. personal bank account.
+You and your business are separate legal entities, you must have separate personal and business accounts.
+You may not intermingle money from personal to business or business to personal.

 - Obtain any necessary additional financing.